Energy-Sensitive Trajectory Design and Restoration Areas Allocation for UAV-Enabled Grassland Restoration: System Model and Problem Formulation

 \subsection{Problem Formulation}

-As mentioned above, this paper considers the maximization restoration area problem for UAV-enabled grassland restoration method. the objective is to maximize restoration area $C$ after the UAV has serviced all restored areas in a restoration process.
-We consider the joint optimization problem of which are the energy consumption of seeding and aerial photography among the restored areas, and the flight trajectory of UAV under the maximum energy capacity of UAV.
+As mentioned above, this paper considers the maximization of restoration areas problem for the UAV-enabled grassland restoration method.
+The objective is to maximize restoration area $C$ after the UAV has serviced all restored areas in a restoration process.
+We consider the joint optimization problem of which are the energy consumption of seeding and aerial photography among the restored areas, and the flight trajectory of UAV under the realistic constraints of the UAV and the grassland degradation.
 The problem can be formulated as

 Constraints \eqref{energy-constraint} ensure that the energy consumption in a scheduling cycle of UAV cannot exceed its energy capacity $E_{max}$.
 Constraints \eqref{total-load} impose that the weight of the grass seeds $Q$ carried by UAV must be sowed before the UAV returns to the base station.
-Constraints \eqref{carry-load} indicate the reduced weight of seeds for UAV after it severs a restored area and equaling the demanded restored area, and also eliminate any illegal subrours.
-Constraints \eqref{load} guarantee that the demanded seeds at the restored area $v_j$ cannot exceed the weight of remaining seeds carried by UAV.
+Constraints \eqref{carry-load} indicate the reduced weight of grass seeds for UAV after it severs a restored area and equaling the demanded restored area, and also eliminate any illegal subrours.
+Constraints \eqref{load} guarantee that the demanded grass seeds at the restored area $v_j$ cannot exceed the weight of remaining grass seeds carried by the UAV.
 Constraints \eqref{enter-point} ensure that the UAV enters each restored area at most once and leaves the restored area after seeding.
 Constraints \eqref{start-point} guarantee that the UAV begins and ends its route at the base station.
 Constraint \eqref{binary-variable} ensures that the binary variables value are integers.
 Constraint \eqref{area-constraint} ensures that the number of unit circle to be restored cannot exceed its maximum areas.
 Constraint \eqref{flight-weight} is nonnegativity restrictions.

 We can observe that the optimization problem \eqref{GRP} is a multi-variable combinatorial optimization problem, since the set of feasible solutions is discrete in terms of the binary variable $x_{ij}$ and the integer variable $\sigma_i$.
 Therefore, it is difficult to directly solve the optimization problem \eqref{GRP} by using the traditional optimization methods.
 By further analyzing the optimization problem \eqref{GRP}, we can find the following characteristics.
 First, the size of restoration areas and the amount of seeding in each restored area may vary with different service order by UAV depending on the UAV's flight trajectory.
 Second, the size of restoration areas and the amount of seeding in each restored area will affect the next flight trajectory of UAV.
 In brief, the trajectory design of UAV, the size of restoration areas, and the amount of seeding are closely coupled.
 If the optimization problem \eqref{GRP} is solved directly, the trajectory design of UAV, the size of restoration areas, and the amount of seeding are generated separately, resulting in that their dependence is ignored unreasonably.
 Therefore, there exist two challenges for solving effectively the optimization problem \eqref{GRP}. \begin{enumerate} \item Can the multi-variable combinatorial optimization problem be solved easily in other forms? \item How can we take the dependency among the trajectory design of UAV, the size of restoration areas, and the amount of seeding into account? \end{enumerate}